There are three basic capabilities that a modern object-oriented programming (OOP) language (like Java) must provide:

 each transaction; it does not need to know how it

 will be done.
-So the Account
+So the Account class does not need to

-explicitly worry about PerTransactionCharger
+explicitly worry about PerTransactionChargers and

-s; it will worry about the
+MinimumBalancePenalizers; it will worry about the

-abstraction: TransactionModifier
+abstraction: TransactionModifier.

-Externally, when I create an Account
+Externally, when I create an Account for a

 particular type of account, then I provide

-s and
+PerTransactionChargers and

-is a
+PerTransactionCharger is a

-.
+TransactionModifier.
 So if the Account

-and I give it a
+asks for a TransactionModifier and I give it a

-, it will be happy.MinimumBalancePenalizer
+PerTransactionCharger, it will be happy.MinimumBalancePenalizer is a

-.
+TransactionModifier.
 So if the Account

-and I give it a
+asks for a TransactionModifier and I give it a

-, it will be happy.In order for this to work, the superclass must promise the common methods.
+MinimumBalancePenalizer, it will be happy.In order for this to work, the superclass must promise the common methods.

 To implement this, we're using an interface for the superclass.
 A class with no instance variables and with only promised methods (i.e., abstract methods, see below) can be declared as a Java interface.
 These interfaces are still often called "superclasses".

-interface-declaration pattern |
+| interface-declaration pattern |

 public interface